 Cards, banks, and ATMs

 We highly recommend using credit cards to pay any expense during your stay in Vienna.
-You will certainly need some cash in Euros during your visit for some minor expenses, such as buying an ice cream while walking or purchasing some small souvenir on the street.
+You will certainly need some cash in Euros during your visit for some minor expenses, such as buying an ice cream while walking or purchasing some small souvenirs on the street.
 For this purpose, you should withdraw a small amount as needed from local ATM machines.

 There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
 Major banks don’t charge ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees (Example: Euronet ATMs).
 However, the machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.

-There are few websites that provide maps of ATMs in Vienna, but they are not that practical.
+There are a few websites that provide maps of ATMs in Vienna, but they are not that practical.
 It is best to use Google Maps and search for ‘ATM near me’.
 This will show you the nearest ATM machine and how to get there.

 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
 Most card machines will offer you to pay in Euros or in your card currency.
 We recommend choosing the Euro option since the card operator might have very unfavorable rates for your card.
 Usually, your bank will give you the best exchange rate with Euro.